Ⅰ. Crystal-All you need to know

 Using a laser machine to etching out the sign

-Once you are done typing in the required dimensions, the laser machine will do the rest.
+Once you are done typing in the required dimensions, the industrial laser engraver will do the rest.
 The laser beam will cut the lattice at the exact position you commanded the computer to cut.
 This makes for a more stress-free and contactless process before handing it over to a gem cutter.

 Ⅲ.Applications